rosacry/Mapperatorinator/README.md

 ### Tips

+- You can edit `configs/inference_v29.yaml` and add your arguments there instead of typing them in the terminal every time.
 - All available descriptors can be found [here](https://omdb.nyahh.net/descriptors/).
 - Always provide a year argument between 2007 and 2023.
 If you leave it unknown, the model might generate with an inconsistent style.
 - Always provide a difficulty argument.
 If you leave it unknown, the model might generate with an inconsistent difficulty.